spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-cloud.md

 **Note:** You must close the Unreal Editor before building your workers.
 If the Editor is open when you try to build your workers the command will fail.

+<%(#Expandable title="If you do not intend to use the Simulated player functionality when starting the deployment you must follow these steps first")%>

+1. Navigate to `myprojectname\spatial\spatial\workers`
+2. Delete the `improbable` folder and the `spatialos.SimulatedPlayerCoordinator.worker.json` file inside it
+3. Navigate to `myprojectname\spatial\build\assembly`
+4. If there is a folder named `SimulatedPlayerCoordinator`, delete it and the files contained inside it
+5. Re-run `spatial build build-config` from the `myprojectname\spatial` directory
+6. Ensure the folder `SimulatedPlayerCoordinator` is not regenerated in the directory `myprojectname\spatial\build\assembly`

+<%(/Expandable)%>

 There are two ways to build your worker assemblies (known as “building workers”):

 - Build your workers automatically using the `BuildProject.bat` script. </br>